 Is Data Recoverable After a Factory Reset?

-Yes, it must be known that Android data is recoverable even after one does a reset.
+Yes, it must be remembered that Android data is recoverable even after one begins a reset.
 This is a very important thing, because it might be of help to the people who lost something important, and it might be harmful to those who did a reset to protect their data.

 There are various tools and software’s that are available with which you can extract your mobile phone’s deleted data.
 All one needs to do is look for them on the internet, download them and use them for extracting deleted data from a mobile phone.
 It is a very simple process indeed.

-Now the question is, can we still protect our data?
-The answer to that is also yes.
+Presently the issue is, can we still preserve our data?
+The solution to that is also yes.
 You can still protect your data.

 Let us look at how that can be done.